likjou/TBitTorrent/README.md

 09-12-2022: fixed displaying long name cause table to disappear<br />
 04-01-2023: fixed if torrent name not found will return name not found instead of blank<br />
 15-06-2023: fixed import error on tui/helpers.go<br />

+## Instruction
+- Make sure you have at least Go version 1.18 and above
+- Download  and extract the tbittorrent-main.zip file
+- cd into tbittorrent-main
+- use `go run .` to run OR `go build .` to build

+## warning
+- tbitorrent will crash if the window size is too small